ktorio/ktor-documentation/topics/FAQ.md

 ## I get a `io.ktor.server.engine.BaseApplicationResponse$ResponseAlreadySentException: Response has already been sent`
 {id="response-already-sent"}

-This means that you, or a plugin or interceptor, have already called `call.respond*` functions and you are calling it again.
+This means that you, or a plugin or interceptor, have already called `call.respond*` functions, and you are calling it again.

 ## How can I subscribe to Ktor events?